Enjoy a Cultural African Village Stay during your Safari in Uganda

 Nshenyi Cultural Village – on the Border with Tanzania-Rwanda in Uganda:

-I know People Visit and Stay on Mount Morungole:
+Visit the Ik People on Mount Morungole:

 Visit Karamojong Manyatta: